opsnull/blog.opsnull.com/content/emacs/write-blog-using-hugo-and-ox-hugo/index.md

 -   只发布 file：
     -   C-c C-e H h：Export the Org file to a Hugo post in Markdown.
 This is same as calling the org-hugo-export-to-md function interactively.

-建议：One post per Org subtree (preferred)

--   Export only the current post Org subtree, or
--   Export all valid Hugo post subtrees in a loop.

-不建议：One post per Org file

--   This works but you won’t be able to leverage `Org-specific benefits like tag and property inheritance`, use of TODO states to translate to `post draft state, =auto weight calculation` for pages, `taxonomies and menu items`, etc.

 ### <span class="section-num">2.2</span> hugo front-matter {#hugo-front-matter}